The Balloon (1956 film)

+The Balloon (風船, Fūsen) is a 1956 Japanese drama film directed by Yūzō Kawashima.
+It was adapted by Kawashima and Shōhei Imamura from a novel by Jirō Osaragi.

 Plot

-In post-war Japan a middle aged family man connects with a woman from his past.
+In post-war Japan, a middle aged family man connects with a woman from his past.
 He has two children, an arrogant son who is torn between his mistress and a new lover, and a disabled daughter who gets mixed up in the affair.

-Availability

-In 2018 the Japanese film studio Nikkatsu and VOD platform MUBI collaborated on a retrospective of the work of Kawashima to be available to stream in the US to celebrate the 100th anniversary of his birth.
-The Balloon was among the films that were screened.
-In February 2020 the same retrospective was available to stream on MUBI in the Nordic countries.